climatescope/climatescope.org/app/_en_page/methodology.md

 The entire Climatescope model can be viewed at www.global-climatescope.org  where users are encouraged to adjust the parameter weightings according to their priorities and download the aggregate data available.

-#### Accounting for lesser developed nations through the “off-grid focus” methodology
+### ACCOUNTING FOR LESSER DEVELOPED NATIONS THROUGH THE “OFF-GRID FOCUS” METHODOLOGY

-As in 2014, Climatescope 2015 assessed nations ranging from lowest income to those firmly considered "middle income".
-As a result, Climatescope 2015 once again includes a special, augmented “off-grid focus” methodology that includes seven special indicators, with weightings adjusted in the model accordingly.
+As in 2015, Climatescope 2016 assessed nations ranging from lowest income to those firmly considered “middle income”.
+As a result, Climatescope 2016 once again includes a special, augmented “off-grid focus” methodology that includes seven special indicators, with weightings adjusted in the model accordingly.
 These indicators were taken into account alongside the other “on-grid” indicators for a sub-set of 23 Climatescope nations: 18 in Africa, one in Latin America and Caribbean, and four in Asia.

-The goal of the off-grid effort is to level the playing field so that all countries can be compared in the fairest possible manner against one another in a single 55-country list.
+The goal of the off-grid effort is to level the playing field so that all countries can be compared in the fairest possible manner against one another in a single 58-country list.
 In addition, visitors to www.global-climatescope.org can examine the specific off-grid focus indicators in detail if they choose and compare in isolation the 23 nations that were assessed using this methodology.
 To determine which countries are assessed using the off-grid focus methodology, a 0-5 scoring system was once again applied.
 Five factors contributed at different weightings to this score; those that score a 2.5 or higher are considered “off-grid focus countries”.

 Factor: Electrification rate